 When your intuition signals that you’ve found something or someone truly right for you, the choice often becomes strangely easy.
 “It feels healthy; it feels good; it doesn’t feel like you’re forcing it, there’s not a lot of conflict,” she says.

 Lehrer agrees that when you’re poised to make a big decision with lasting repercussions, like choosing your life partner, you’re best off deciding from the gut.
 Based on the bulk of his research into the cognitive mechanisms of decision-making, he actually recommends that you “think less about those choices that you care a lot about.”
+(Try this four-step process to help you make those big life decisions without regret.)

 According to Lehrer, the rational mind is really suited only to limited concrete choices, like deciding between two brands of car insurance.
 In situations where there are just a couple of relevant factors involved, the prefrontal cortex can weigh the comparative rewards of each and yield an excellent result.
 But there are so many factors involved in a complex decision like, say, buying a house, that the limited space in the prefrontal cortex gets overwhelmed.
 In that state, it becomes the wrong part of the brain for the job.